aspinuso/s-provenance/README.md

 #### Dockerization

 The s-prov project can be deployed using docker technology.
 The project is split into a store and explorer instances.
 The explorer is currently set to connect via the docker bridge to a local instance of the store.
 Changes to the docker file are required if the explorer is remote.
-The store instance is deployable via docker-compose, the mongo db instance is split from the store services api, so it can also be deployed independently to be attached to an existing mongo db.
+The store instance is deployable via docker-compose, the mongo db instance is split from the store services api.
+The store service can also be deployed independently so as to be attached to an existing mongo db.

-s-prov store
+s-prov store,
+  see **docker/store/docker-compose.yml**
 ```
+  $ cd docker/store/
-  $ docker-compose up docker/store/
+  $ docker-compose up --build
-  $ docker run...
 ```
 s-prov viewer
 ```
-   $ docker build -it -p explorer
+   $ docker build docker/viewer/ -t explorer
-   $ docker run -it -p explorer
+   $ docker run -it -p9000:8080 explorer
 ```